 Saving Trees and Lives ...
 Intentionally simple and timeless designs, crafted from salvaged woods, featuring rich organic textures integrated with raw modern and industrial materials.
-By empowering ex-felons and our marginalized youth with the opportunity to repurpose their lives with meaningful employment, we are able to reclaim too often discarded resources and lives.
-This dynamic combination creates an unparalleled quality behind our hand-made goods that tell a uniquely human story to pass down through the generations.
+By empowering our citizens with felonies and mentoring our youth who have had contact with the justice system, we provide them the opportunity to repurpose their lives with meaningful employment.
+This dynamic combination of resources, all too often discarded, creates the unparalleled quality behind our hand-made goods that tells a uniquely human story to pass down through generations.

 Each stick of moulding is hand-selected for its character unique to urban wood as well as the story it carries from the neighborhoods from which it came.
 These are trees that grew on our streets, in our yards, in our parks and in our urban areas.
 The wood's character is then enhanced when finished and rubbed out by hand using petroleum-free finishes.
 In this process we are reviving the hand-made art form seemingly lost from our culture.